If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 If you have any questions please feel free to contact one of our offices located in Bellaire and Houston, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Making sure that your children maintain good foot health is very important as they grow.
-If you have any questions, contact Barry P. Weinstein, DPM of Bellaire Podiatry.
+The health of a child’s feet is vital to their overall well-being.
+If you have any questions regarding foot health, contact Barry P. Weinstein, DPM of Bellaire Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Connect with us